adrianhoehne/llama.cpp/README.md

 `--moe-hot-cache-weighting` selects the expert ranking mode.
 The default is `flat`. `flat` reproduces the even-distribution experiment: experts are ranked by hits inside each layer, then equal ranks are interleaved across layers, so a fixed budget is spread as evenly as possible over the observed layers. `flat` ignores the layer curve.
 Use `pressure` to restore the previous pressure-weighted default.

 Gemma 4 26B-A4B has a separate experimental weighting class.
 It uses the same idea of layer-pressure scoring, defaults to a curve strength of `0.5`, and can be overridden with `LLAMA_MOE_HOT_CACHE_GEMMA4_LAYER_CURVE=<0.0..1.0>`.
-Gemma4 also enables Branch-Reduce-Merge by default, which reduces hot and cold branch outputs before the final join; set `LLAMA_MOE_HOT_CACHE_BRANCH_REDUCE_MERGE=0` to disable that Gemma4-specific path.
+Gemma4 currently uses direct decode merge with a compact cold prefix as the primary path.
+Branch-Reduce-Merge remains available as a Gemma4-specific comparison path when direct decode merge is disabled.
 Qwen does not use Branch-Reduce-Merge.

 ### 4. Measure performance